 Thanksgiving for many families in the United States is the biggest cooking holiday and is full of food traditions.
-Generally, Thanksgiving centers around turkey and lots of buttery, starchy sides: white potatoes, sweet potatoes or yams, corn, stuffing, rolls (very similar to the plate pictured here), and of course pie(s) for dessert.
+Generally, Thanksgiving centers around turkey and lots of buttery, starchy sides: white potatoes, sweet potatoes or yams, corn, stuffing, rolls and of course pie(s) for dessert.

 Starches such as potatoes, bread and pasta are an important part of our diet and provide an easy to digest source of energy for our bodies.
 When eaten in their “whole” form (such as eating whole wheat bread or potatoes with the skins on), they pack lots of fiber, vitamins and minerals.

 However, when it comes to vegetables, it’s important to mix it up and eat other types of vegetables other than the starchy ones.
 Dark leafy greens, red, orange, purple….you get the idea.
 Phytonutrients (which are also called antioxidants, polyphenols and more) are what give fruits and vegetable their color and strengthen the plant’s immune system.
 Similarly, when we eat colorful plant foods, they can help us prevent common diseases like diabetes and cancer.
 You may be familiar with how orange produce such as pumpkin, carrots and sweet potatoes are high in beta carotene which improves our vision and immune system.
 Red and purple produce like plums & cranberries improve blood vessel health, and green veggies like cabbage, Brussel sprouts and collard greens have compounds that work to block cancer cells.